KaimDev/zClip/README.md

 ## How does it work?

-* Using the LAN network, an Ipv4 address is assigned to the Windows PC and the Android device by the router.
+* It Uses the LAN network, an Ipv4 address is assigned to the Windows PC and the Android device by the router.

 * zClip detects the Ipv4 address of them and establishes a connection.